Associate Professor and Director, Australian Centre for Geomechanics

 Research Associate and Project Lead – Ground Support Guidelines for Rockburst Prone Conditions

-Daniel completed his Bachelor of Mining Engineering in 2012, graduating with first class honours from The University of Western Australia.
-Daniel has worked at Cadia, Granny Smith, Golden Grove and Perseverance underground metal mines in Australia and Coffey Mining consultants, specialising in the areas of ground support, monitoring and mine seismicity.
-His PhD thesis is entitled ‘An extended conceptual model of caving mechanics’.
-In 2018, Daniel was appointed as project lead for the ‘Ground support guidelines for rockburst prone conditions’ sub-project of the Ground Support Systems Optimisation – Phase 2 project.
+Daniel completed his Bachelor of Mining Engineering and PhD at The University of Western Australia in 2012 and 2018 respectively.
+He has worked at a number of underground metal mines in Australia, specialising in the areas of ground support, monitoring and mine seismicity.
+Daniel is currently project lead for the ACG’s research project entitled ‘Ground support guidelines for rockburst prone conditions’.

 Professor Geotechnical Engineering